oneapi-src/oneMKL/docs/building_and_running_tests.rst

 Building and Running Tests
 ==========================

-The functional are tests are enabled by default, and can be enabled/disabled with the CMake build parameter ``-DBUILD_FUNCTIONAL_TESTS=True/False``.
-Only tests relevant for the enabled backends and target domains are built.
+The functional tests are enabled by default, and can be enabled/disabled with the CMake build parameter ``-DBUILD_FUNCTIONAL_TESTS=True/False``.
+Only the tests relevant to the enabled backends and target domains will be built.

-Building tests for some domains may require additional libraries for reference.
+Building tests for BLAS and LAPACK domains requires additional libraries for reference.

 * BLAS: Requires a reference BLAS library.
 * LAPACK: Requires a reference LAPACK library.